On this page

 What are the tax implications?

 If you’re approved to access some of your super early on compassionate grounds, the amount is paid and taxed as a lump sum.
-If you’re aged under 60, the amount will be taxed between 17 and 22 per cent.
+If you’re aged under 60, the amount will be taxed between 17% and 22%.

 The actual rate of tax will depend on whether your early withdrawal is a lump sum or an income stream, and whether it’s made up of taxable and non-taxable components.